fcarvalhopacheco/HOW2/README.md

 * This repository was created to guide me through my learning experience with Linux, Python, Ethical hacking, Software developement and more...
 Please feel free to help!

-* Also.
-We always forget the way we did something, write?
-So i wanna be able to have a one-stop place to remember how to do things...
+* Honestly?
+I always forget the way I fixed or solved a problem.
+So, I wanna be able to have my one-stop place to remember how to do things.
+Here we are!

 ## 1. Setting up a new computer?